Tips to Manage the Costs of Growing Kids

 From the time they’re in diapers until they leave for college, managing the costs of growing kids can be challenging for any family.
 But with some planning, discipline and creativity, you can save money on many of the most expensive aspects of child rearing.
 Let’s take a look at some of them.

-Reduce Child Care Costs—If you’re fortunate enough to have a stay-at-home parent in the family, your child care costs are covered.
+Reduce Child Care Costs—If you’re fortunate enough to have a stay-at-home parent in the family, you don’t need to worry about child care costs.
 But that’s not the reality for most families, and child care costs can eat up a significant amount of the family budget.
 Here are some ideas that can keep costs down:

 - Take advantage of employer-provided child care if available

 - Participate in a child care co-op with other families